 The University of Maryland School of Nursing has 28 simulation labs where students can experience simulated clinical scenarios under the guidance of faculty.
-The labs are designed to mimic an assortment of clinical settings, such as an operating room, maternity ward, or home health care setting.
+The labs mimic an assortment of clinical settings, such as an operating room, maternity ward, or home health care setting.
 The school even has a lifelike robotic infant named Super Tory that is used for training simulations.

-3. CSU Fullerton
+3. California State University Fullerton

 4. Virginia Commonwealth University

 The College of Health Professions offers Virginia Commonwealth University’s DNAP program with two pathways to a career as a CRNA.
-The first is a VCU’s BSN to DNAP program.
+The first is VCU’s BSN to DNAP program.
 Referred to as a DNAP entry-to-practice degree, this program allows Registered Nurses (RNs) to earn the Doctor of Nurse Anesthesia Practice (DNAP) degree and become certified as CRNAs (Certified Registered Nurse Anesthetists).
 The school also offers a post-master’s CRNA to DNAP program that is designed for students who are already CRNAs and want to earn a DNAP degree.